 The Importance of Dental Sealants in Protecting Your Teeth

 Dental sealants are made of plastic material that can help in preventing tooth decay because they form a barrier to your tooth.
 They are usually applied to the back teeth, specifically to the chewing surfaces.
 These areas are prone to decay.
 Even if you brush and floss daily, there are still food particles that cannot be removed.
-This is especially true to the grooves and depressions.
+This is especially true to grooves and depressions.
 These particles will form a plaque on the smooth surfaces of your teeth.
 To protect these areas, they are sealed through the application of dental sealants.

 The chewing surfaces of your teeth have fissures, which are prone to decay.
 Since these fissures or grooves are so deep, they cannot be reached by your toothbrush.
 They are narrower than a single bristle of your brush.
 Because they are difficult to clean, plaque can easily accumulate in these areas.
 The plaque forms an acid when it is “eaten” by bacteria.
 The acid will attack the enamel causing cavities to develop.

-You may apply fluoride to prevent decay and protect surfaces of the teeth.
+You may apply fluoride to prevent decay and protect the surfaces of the teeth.
 But dental sealants are applied to provide extra protection to the grooved and pitted area.
 They are easy to apply.
 Your dentist will paint it onto your tooth enable.
 It bonds to your tooth and hardens quickly.
 As the sealants protect the enamel, plaque and acids cannot form.
 Your tooth surfaces are protected against cavities, as long as these sealants are intact.

 Even when you chew, they remain intact.
 They can last for several years before you need another application of sealant.
-But it does require for you to visit your dentist on a regular basis.
+But it does require you to visit your dentist on a regular basis.
 This is to check whether or not the sealants are still intact.
 If they are broken or damaged, your dentist may re-apply them.

 How Long Can They Last?